-Evangelicals would have you believe that the Bible is an inexhaustible book filled with the very words of God.
+Evangelicals would have you believe that the Bible is an inexhaustible book filled with the very words of God (as interpreted by them).
 Someone can read the Bible for fifty years and still not mine its depths.
 It’s the only book ever written that can never be fully understood, or so Evangelicals tell us.
 This is why no two Evangelicals can agree on exactly what the Bible says.
 As a Christian, I engaged in numerous discussions about a particular Bible text only to have my opponent say, well Brother, we’ll just have to agree to disagree.
 Each of us had a version of truth, each of us had proof that our interpretation was correct.
 If the Bible is what Evangelicals claim it is, shouldn’t truth be concise, clear, and easy to understand?
 Why all the disagreement and heated debate among Christians over what the Bible teaches?
 Doesn’t the Bible say that God is NOT the author of confusion?
 Yet, everywhere I look I see confusion.

 One of the reasons for the confusion is the Evangelical (and Baptist) doctrine of the priesthood of the believer.
 Unlike the Israelites of the Old Testament, Evangelicals don’t need Moses or a priest to go before God on their behalf.
 They can directly access God without going through a middleman.
 The same goes for the Bible.
 Since God himself, the Holy Spirit, lives inside every Christian, they have no need of a human to teach them what the Bible says.
-God is their teacher, and who better to teach a Christian what the Bible says than the author, right?
+God is their teacher, and who better to teach Christians what the Bible says than its author, right?
 Here’s what the Bible says in 1 Corinthians 2:12-16:

 Now we have received, not the spirit of the world, but the spirit which is of God; that we might know the things that are freely given to us of God.
 Which things also we speak, not in the words which man’s wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual.
 But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.
 But he that is spiritual judgeth all things, yet he himself is judged of no man.
 For who hath known the mind of the Lord, that he may instruct him?
 But we have the mind of Christ.

 Christian sects can’t even agree on the basics: salvation, baptism, and communion.
-Each sect thinks their interpretation is the one ordained by God and clearly taught in the Bible.
+Each sect thinks its interpretation is the one ordained by God and clearly taught in the Bible.
 Two thousand years of councils, decrees, confessions, and doctrinal statements reveal that Christians are incapable of coming to any common agreement on anything.
 Even the nature of Jesus and God are in dispute.
-Broaden the discussion to ecclesiology, eschatology, and pneumatology, throw in the endless debates over hermeneutics and orthopraxy, and you end up with endless versions of the faith which was once delivered unto the saints.
+Broaden the discussion to ecclesiology, eschatology, and pneumatology, throw in the endless debates over hermeneutics and orthopraxy, and you end up with endless versions of the faith once delivered unto the saints.

 Victory had a traditional Sunday school, one that used quarterlies.
 I hated quarterlies, but I decided that I didn’t want the turmoil that would come from trying to change the Sunday school curriculum.
-One of the men in the church taught the adult class.
+One of the men in the church, Steve, taught the adult class.
 Every week, the adults would get together and take turns reading the lesson and the appropriate verses.
 Then they would discuss what the lesson/verses meant to them.
 That’s right, each class member had his or her own opinion, and each opinion was given equal weight.
 It was like taking a test where there are no wrong answers.

 Take the photograph at the top of this post.
 This photo was taken at a specific place on a certain date and time.
 It only has one meaning, yet using the ‘what it means to me’ approach someone might conclude that BONO, of U2 fame, started a Baptist church or there is a church named after him.
 Surely, every belief, every opinion should be given the same weight and respect, right?
 Of course not.
 The photo is of the sign for the Bono Baptist Church in Martin, Ohio, an unincorporated village in Ottawa County.
-The sign is located on State Route 2, across the road from I ‘Heart’ U, God sign I wrote about earlier today.
+The sign is located on State Route 2, across the road from I ‘Heart’ U, God sign.
 I can vouch for the photo because I am the one who took it.

-Now, multiply ‘what it means to me’ by the number of Christians and you end up with millions of Christianities.
+Multiply ‘what it means to me’ by the number of Christians in the world and you end up with millions of Christianities.
 Catholics love to point out that this is a Protestant problem, but they have their own version of ‘what it means to me’.
 The pope, the vicar of Christ, God’s representative on earth, is quite clear about using birth control being a sin.
 Yet, most Catholic women, at one time or another, use birth control.
 The same could be said of a number of set-in-stone Catholic teachings.
 Both the Protestants and the Catholics have a paint-by-number Christianity that allows Christians to ignore the color guide and use whatever color fits their fancy.